So who is Wilson!?

 At the end of February something really strange happened, Wilson changed, he regressed and no one knew why, he wouldn’t focus, play or smile and we were in hospital and had many tests but everything came back clear.

 When any child regresses it causes for serious concern so we had another EEG which also came back clear so they decided to rush through an MRI scan.
 Luckily after a couple of weeks he was back to his normal self and we still don’t know what happened over those couple of weeks but his MRI scan did show up why Wilson had many problems regarding his development.
-He had something called PVL, I wont go in to to much detail about what that is exactly but you can read more about this here, they decided from the findings on his MRI scan that these movements were something called “dystonic movements”
+He had something called PVL, I wont go in to to much detail about what that is exactly but you can read more about this here, they are still unsure of what the movements were but they think they could have possibly been muscle spasms.

 The damage to Wilsons brain was caused by him being premature, coming out so bruised and needing oxygen.
 We have been told that for the amount of damage he has, he is actually doing incredibly well and all the professionals involved in Wilsons care are all so amazed and proud of his achievements!

-His diagnosis of PVL has lead to a diagnosis of cerebral palsy effecting all 4 limbs with spasticity and dystonia.
+His diagnosis of PVL has lead to a diagnosis of quadriplegic cerebral palsy.

 Since all this has happened Wilson has surprised everyone with all his achievements, you will be able to see from his instagram page and blog posts exactly how much he has done!